stamler/ftraining/200questions.md

 1. **What is the validity period for a student pilot permit?**

-    5 years.
+    5 years

 2. **What is the validity period for a provisory license?**

-    ?? what is a provisory license?
+    90 days

 3. **What is the validity period for a recreational pilot's permit?**

-    Indefinite validity as long as currency requirements are met.
+    Indefinite validity as long as currency requirements are met and medical is valid.
 (CARs 401.05)

 4. **What is the validity period of your pilot's license?**

-    Indefinite validity as long as currency requirements are met.
+    Indefinite validity as long as currency requirements are met and medical is valid.
 (CARs 401.05) See TP 2228E-37 document on currency.

 5. **Which privileges are related to your license or permit?**